bestpractical/app-wsgetmail/README.md

     These arguments follow shell quoting rules: you can escape characters with a backslash, and denote a single string argument with single or double quotes.

+- command\_timeout

+    Set this to the number of seconds the `command` has to return before timeout is reached.
+The default value is 30.

 - action\_on\_fetched